 There are a few honorable mentions for each console.
 Again, we couldn’t fit every single game on this list.
 If we missed a must-play game for either of these consoles, let us know down in the comments.

 There are dozens more Nintendo Wii U and 3DS games to experience

 But these are the ones that caught our eye.
-And with Nintendo abandoning the eShop on both of these consoles in March of 2023, your chances to try out these games are becoming pretty slim.
+And with Nintendo abandoning the eShop on both consoles on March 27, 2023, your chances to try out these games are slim.